-Randal was standing looking down the street at the engine holding up the traffic.
+Randal was standing looking down the street at the huge Southern Pacific train engine holding up the traffic.
 Suddenly the huge glass window of the hardware store on the right buckled out toward the street and exploded!

-He heard the explosion of the window then the glass as it tinkled to the sidewalk, the cars and pedestrians in front of the shop.
+He heard the crack of the explosion then the glass as it tinkled to the sidewalk, the cars and pedestrians in front of the shop.

 He glanced around and the windows of two businesses across the street had also exploded and shards of the glass was actually landing on him from across the street.
 Two lanes going each way, plus parking on each side plus very wide sidewalks.
 That is a long way for glass to fly!

 All this in a micro-second.
 At the same time the ground was heaving up and down as the vehicles sliding toward the bottom of each wave crashed and banged into each other.
 The pavement, the sidewalks, the dirt all behaving as if it were the waves on the ocean!

 The enormous vibrations and the sound of extremely close - huge diesel engines racing far past their redline was thundering in his ears.
 The sounds of buildings crashing down, the terrified screams of men and women piercing the vast array of sounds rushing through his head.

 The huge engine pulling the train across main street that was holding up traffic as the brakeman switched the tracks toppled heavily onto its side as if in slow motion.
 The engine one way - the cars the other way.
 By this time he was on the ground and had scrambled to all fours but was unable to stand.